IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 std::make_unique
 ================

-To make creation of unique pointers easier and safer, there :code:`was std::make_unique` function introduced.
-It constructs an object of given type and wraps it in a :code:`std::unique_ptr`.
-See code below:
+To make the creation of unique pointers easier and safer, the :code:`was std::make_unique` function constructs an object of a given type and wraps it in :code:`std::unique_ptr`.
+See the code below:

 .. code-block:: cpp

    auto ptr = std::make_unique<int>(13);

-This is also the preferable way of creating unique pointers (over using :code:`new` operator).
-The only exception is if you need a custom way to delete the object or are adopting a raw pointer from elsewhere - in that case do not use :code:`std::make_unique`.
+This is also the preferable way of creating unique pointers (over using the :code:`new` operator).
+The only exception is if you need to customize a way to delete the object or are adopting a raw pointer from elsewhere — in that case, do not use :code:`std::make_unique`.

 std::shared_ptr
 ***************

-Similarly like with std::unique_ptr we will start with C++ Reference definition of :code:`std::shared_ptr`:
+Similar to std::unique_ptr, we will start with the C++ Reference definition of :code:`std::shared_ptr`:

     :code:`std::shared_ptr` is a smart pointer that retains shared ownership of an object through a pointer.
     Several shared_ptr objects may own the same object.

-It means that std::shared_ptr is smart pointer with **shared object ownership** semantics.
+This means that std::shared_ptr is a smart pointer with **shared object ownership** semantics.
-It is worth to mention that the shared pointer is destroyed when the last remaining shared_ptr owning the object is destroyed.
+It is worth mentioning that the shared pointer is destroyed when the remaining :code:`std::shared_ptr` owning the object is destroyed.

 Syntax